Dargon789/sourcify/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The following table lists which versions currently receive security fixes.
+We provide security updates only for the latest patch releases in the 5.1.x and 4.0.x series.
+All 5.0.x releases and any version earlier than 4.0 are no longer supported for security updates.

 | Version | Supported          |
 | ------- | ------------------ |